 You’ll be taking quite a few rides in tricycles during your time in the Philippines, especially in the smaller towns where there are no taxi cabs.
 Tricycles are essentials motorbike sidecars and they have minimal luggage space.
 So the driver will either tie your bag onto the back with some twine or throw it on the roof rack.
 Better to pack in luggage that has some flexibility and can take a bit of a beating.

 Bring a carry-on that can double as a beach bag.
-You’ll be spending a lot of time jetting around on boats and lounging on beaches so this cute mesh tote is perfect for keeping your things organized and easily accessible.
+You’ll be spending a lot of time jetting around on boats and lounging on beaches so this cute mesh tote is perfect for keeping your things organized and easily accessible during your vacation in the Philippines.
 It even has an insulated cooler bag section to keep your drinks cold!

 Universal Travel Adapter